Object locks, drawing locks, and privileges in Tekla Model Sharing

 On the File menu, click Settings > Advanced options > Modeling Properties.

 All new assemblies and cast units are locked for your organization, and their lock status in the Object locks dialog box is For others.
 The users in your organization can modify the objects in the assemblies and cast units.
 Note that users who are not in your organization see the locked status as For us.

 To change the lock statuses:

 Select the objects in the model.

-or on the cast unit level, or on the object level.
-Use the Assemblies and All object types options and the Sub-objects check box to define the level of selection.
+level.
+Use the Assemblies and All object types options, and the Sub-objects check box to define the level of selection.